Davon55/CST-221/README.md

 # CST-221
-My Name is Donnell Sample.
+My name is Donnell Sample.
 I am a current student at Grand Canyon University, I'm studying Computer programming/software engineer.
 I would love to minor in Cybersecurity.